imagekit-developer/imagekit-java/README.md

 **18. Copy Folder**

-Accepts the sourceFolderPath, destinationPath and includeFileVersions to copy folder as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder).
+Accepts an object of class `CopyFolderRequest` specifying the parameters to be used to list and search files.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder) can be passed via their setter functions to get the results.

 ```java
 CopyFolderRequest copyFolderRequest = new CopyFolderRequest();